PStreiffer/Error-Calculator/README.md

 This is a calculator designed to make calculations with error.
 This process turns out to be quite simple to do, but takes a very long time to perform by hand especially for complicated calculations involving multiple variables, many terms with error, and complex functions.
 The calculator simplifies this into simple entry, like a normal calculator.
+The update release, which should function as a standalone executable, may be found in ~/x64/Release.

 This calculator supports three basic functions, which include many different operations.